Postgraduate Certificate, Postgraduate Diploma, MSc

-There are two compulsory modules consisting of six topics of study, taken consecutively, giving instruction in basic aquaculture concepts and skills.
-Successful completion of both foundation modules will qualify you for a Postgraduate Certificate in Sustainable Aquaculture.
+There are three compulsory modules consisting of six topics of study, taken consecutively, giving instruction in basic aquaculture concepts and skills.
+Successful completion of all foundation modules will qualify you for a Postgraduate Certificate in Sustainable Aquaculture.
 Students select a particular named degree outcome at the end of the foundation modules.
 Topics of study within the advanced modules are then chosen appropriately.

 Advanced modules (January to April)

-You must choose two advanced modules which cover six from 18 topics of study offered (choices are dependent on the final degree outcome to be awarded).
+You must choose three advanced modules which cover six from 12 topics of study offered (choices are dependent on the final degree outcome to be awarded).
 Successful completion of the advanced modules, subsequent to the foundation modules, will qualify the student for a Postgraduate Diploma in a selected named degree outcome.

 Research Project module (April to August)